lucky01/PIN2DMD/pcb/Wiring.md

 3 - OE
 4 - ESP SPI CS (GPIO15)
 5 - CLK
-6 - DETECT DMD ST32 (not used on STM32F4 Shield)
-7 - DATA
+6 - display custom logo when low (not used on STM32F4 Shield) 7 - DATA
 8 - USB_OTG_SOF (not used)
 9 - USB_OTG_VBUS